-Chris Ogle is in his third year as a volunteer assistant coach for the Pepperdine University cross country and track and field teams.
+Chris Ogle spent two years (2009, 2010) as a volunteer assistant coach for the Pepperdine University cross country and track and field teams.
 He was named to this position in the summer of 2008 following a successful one-year stint with the Waves' cross country and track and field teams.

 In his second season as an assistant coach with the Waves' cross country squads, he helped head coach Robert Radnoti develop a talented young men's team that consisted of seven freshmen and sophomores.
 Freshman Wesley Blundell averaged a second-place showing on the Waves through seven meets and posted the team's fastest 8K of the year at Cal State Bakersfield with a time of 25:15.90.
 Sophomore Kenny Smith was the team's top postseason runner as he led Pepperdine to the finish line at both the WCC and NCAA West Regional meets